OneFinityCNC/onefinity-firmware/README.md

 This repository contains the source code for the OneFinity CNC controller.

-It is based on the Buildbotics CNC controller (buildbotics.com)
+The OneFinity CNC controller and its firmare is based on the Buildbotics CNC controller (buildbotics.com)